ljoukov/couple-investments/README.md

 - CoupleVest helps resolve this by:

-  - making ideas concrete:

-  Uses LLM for natural language (conviction) -> maths (code) and chart
+  - making ideas concrete: uses LLM for natural language (conviction) -> maths (code) and chart

-  - Simulator:

-  Uses reasoning LLM to find similar situation in the past and historical data for simulation
+  - Simulator: uses reasoning LLM to find similar situation in the past and historical data for simulation

 ### Tech